 The goal of a classic messy bun is to appear effortless, so any errors you make while styling it will look intentional.

 - Put your hair into a ponytail using a scrunchie.
 (Our set of three satin scrunchies is perfect for this look!)
 It's up to you whether you comb your hair first to remove knots or not, depending on how smooth of a finish you're looking for.

 - Twist the ponytail loosely into a bun around the hair tie.

 - Use bobby pins to secure the bun.

-The pineapple is a classic and simple look to create, involving only pilling your hair on top of your head.
-Its simple design makes it the perfect go-to hairstyle if you aren't sure what style you want to wear for the day!
+The pineapple is a classic and simple look: it only involves piling your hair on top of your head.
+It's simple, almost effortless look makes it the perfect go-to hairstyle if you aren't sure what style you want to wear for the day!

 - Comb your hair to straighten it out and remove knots.

 - Gather your hair up into a high ponytail.
 Try to get it as close to your head as possible.